coolkidwrik/Thunderbird_South_Image_Processing/README.md

-# Thunderbird_South_Image_Processing
+# Thunderbird South Image Processing
-This repository contains data M8(Lagoon Nebula) from UBC's Thunderbird South Telescope and a jupyter lab file with code to process this data.
+This repository contains data M8(Lagoon Nebula) from UBC's Thunderbird South Telescope and a JupyterLab file with code to process this data.
 Learn more about
 UBC's Thunderbird South [here]([https://link-url-here.org](https://thunderbirdsouth.phas.ubc.ca/))

 This repo also includes the complete solution code for the workshop, which includes code that is run to precalibrate the fits data from the telescope

+This code was developed both for the purposes of my own learning and teaching the process of image calibration and telescope data processing to get the pictures of deep space we all like seeing

 ---